OCA/field-service/fieldservice_skill/README.rst

   * The categories and skills are set based on the template.
   * The field service worker is set to the preferred worker if skills matches.
-  * The list of field service workers is filtered with the one serving the location (using the territory) and having the skills
+  * The list of field service workers is filtered with the one serving the location and having the skills

 Known issues / Roadmap
 ======================